“Are you ready to order, sir?”

 The sudden voice startled Aleksir.
 He turned his gaze from the passing crowd to the server standing over him, looking down his nose.
 “I told you, I’m waiting for someone.”

 The server shrugged.
 “Suit yourself,” it seemed to say.
-He left Aleksir alone on the restaurant veranda, the chill of dusk settling around him while he waited.
+He left Aleksir alone on the restaurant veranda, the chill of dusk settling around Aleksir while he waited.
 He wasn’t sure how long he’d been sitting here already, but it was too long.
 One of the two suns had set, and the lanterns lining the street had been lit.
-His contact should’ve been here by now.
+His contact should’ve been there by now.

 As soon as he had the thought, a peculiar feeling came over Aleksir, like a feather-light touch to the back of his neck.
-Aleksir had lived most of his life on the streets— he’d learned at a young age how it felt to be watched.
+Aleksir spent most of his life on the streets— he’d learned at a young age how it felt to be watched.

 It shouldn’t be happening here, though— no one knew he was in the city.
-No one besides the man he was meeting, anyway.
+That is, no one beside the man he was meeting.

-He waited until he was a good distance from the restaurant before he ran.
-He hoped whoever had been watching him didn’t care enough to chase him, but he ran as fast as he could just in case.
+He waited until he was a good distance from the restaurant before he ran fast as he could, hoping whoever had been watching him didn’t care enough to chase him.
 He wove through side alleys and back streets, and when he couldn’t run any further, he ducked into an alley.

 No chance of escape, then.
 He pried free the leg of a discarded chair, the metal giving way with surprising ease, and faced the mouth of the alley.
 Then he waited, holding his makeshift weapon ready.